justinjoseph72/barclays-eagle-bank/ReadMe.md

 ./setupPostgres.sh
 ```

-Create a container of the app using the following command
+Create a container of the app using the following command.
+The container exposes port 8080 which can be mapped to any port on the local machine.
+The following command will map the app to local port 8080
 ```bash
 docker run --rm --name justin-eagle-bank-cont -p 8080:8080 justin-eagle-bank-img:latest
 ```
 __Note__: the docker container uses a profile with name docker and the postgres host is set to 172.17.0.1 which is the gateway for the network bridge.
 Although I have run and tested this in Linux OS, I am not sure if this port will be the same in the Mac and Window OS.
 Kindly update the host ip to the correct ip and then build the image.

 ## Using the apis